-The radiation oncology website includes a toolkit that will help your practice prepare for your site survey.
+The toolkit attached below will help your practice prepare for your site survey.
 The data collection forms (physician and medical physicist) for preliminary self-assessment will be available on the ROPA website after the application has been accepted.
 The intention for the data collection forms is to prepare the practice for the site survey.
 Ten cases should be reviewed for the self-assessment activity.
 Cases should be representative of your patient mix (e.g., breast, prostate, lung) and should include treatment modalities such as IMRT, prostate seed implant, stereotactic radiosurgery, etc. A radiation oncologist who did not provide the patient’s care should complete the self-assessment forms.
 These data collection forms should be completed prior to your site visit.
 Please make sure the self-assessment cases are different from the cases requested by the ACR for the surveyors to review.

 This self-assessment activity is an excellent tool for physicians and medical physicists to use as part of their internal peer review activities and the facility is encouraged to use these forms as part of their Continuous Quality Improvement (CQI) program.
 Completing these forms is optional; however, it is recommended you review and complete the forms before your site survey.
 These forms will no longer be available after your site survey is complete.